 A true tragedy in Copenhagen was the bombing of the French Catholic School, the Institut Jeanne d’Arc, in 1945.
 It was an accident during the British air raids on 21 March 1945, which had the Shell House as intended target.
 86 pupils lost their lives.
 When strolling down Frederiksberg Allé, you will be passing the monument to the former French school.

 Would you like to get inspiration for 3 days in Copenhagen?
-Then read Nyhavn, Tivoli Gardens, Christiania & Rosenborg Copenhagen 3 Days
+Then read Nyhavn, Tivoli & Rosenborg Castle – Copenhagen in 3 Days